Hannoob/ROPvsSolid/README.md

 If you got this last part, then you are sorted for functional programming, as this is probably as complicated as it gets!
 Admittedly, there are one or two other concepts that we could talk about, but really this is all we need to write these examples of "good code".
-It is also important to note that although these are ideas that functional languages do well, it is by no means impossible to achieve this same behaviour in OO languages with a bit of clever programming.
+It is also important to note that although these are ideas that functional languages do well, it is by no means impossible to achieve this same behavior in OO languages with a bit of clever programming.

 ### Railway oriented programming